Hossamhaddad/taskmaster/README.md

 ## 4. the user can sign out of his account by clicking sign out button also the authenticated user name will be visiable in the main page

 ![Sign Out ](screenshots/ViewUserName.png)

+## S3

+## The User Now can upload an image and the image will be stored in the cloud for the user

+## Notification

+## The user can recieve a notification once he opened the application a welcome message notification will be send to the user